MatthewZGong/JobFinderBackEnd/README.md

 #### `GET`

-- Returns a specified number of most recent job postings or return all jobs if there is less than the specified number
+- Returns a specified number of most recent job postings or return all jobs if there is less than the specified number.

 #### Parameters